 “This is what hands are supposed to look like, I don’t know what yours are doing.”

 I paused in my wailing and compared the two, stretching my fingers further backwards and eliciting a frightened yelp from The Boyfran who had to roll away in disgust.

 I couldn’t help giggling, assaulting him with my bendy fingers.
 I’d never realized this was supposedly not normal and suddenly I felt incredibly special.
 I wouldn’t need to be Million Dollar Baby’d because I have the bendiest fingers ever, I will survive and thrive in this world.

 I was so fascinated by his repulsion that I began trying to do all sorts of other weird things with my hands.

 His reactions kept getting worse, which meant my mood kept getting better.
 I’m learning that in the end, these are the things that keep me moving forward and give my life meaning.
-I’m still not sure whether I have flexible philanges or if his hands are just stoicly set in karate chop form but I am sure that I’ve gained a trump card to file away in my bag of tricks for anytime I need to retaliate against him.
+I’m still not sure whether I have flexible phalanges or if his hands are just stoically set in karate chop form but I am sure that I’ve gained a trump card to file away in my bag of tricks for anytime I need to retaliate against him.
 I suppose these moments are what life is all about in the end.